dhbalaji/docusauras-dhbalaji-blog/my-reads/2022/book7.md

 1. The personas of the disabled people

-Generally books categorize people with disablility and stop there.
-But the authors takes this issue description in a well recognized technical language called `Personas`.
-The persona description and images of the users illustrate the readers about the user.
+Generally, books categorize people with disability and stop there.
+But the authors take this issue description in a well-recognized technical language called `Personas`.
+The persona description and images of the users illustrate to the readers about the user.
 This is important because all our lives we are not exposed to disabled people to a major degree.

 2. Equations to simplify ideas

 > Ability + Barrier = Disability

-Barrier is to be breaken with technology.
-For example, if an user has bad vision then we need to help them consume our content with screen magnifier or screen reader.
-Web content should be accessible to disabled audience
+The barrier is to be broken with technology.
+For example, if a user has bad vision then we need to help them consume our content with a screen magnifier or screen reader.
+Web content should be accessible to the disabled audience

 ## Verdict

-The book is an intense literature.
-As a frontend developer, I could understand the design process and a gentle introduction to WCAG 2.0.
+The book is intense literature.
+As a front-end developer, I could understand the design process and a gentle introduction to WCAG 2.0.
 This book stands out with personas about disabled people.
-It helps you to emphatize with disabled people.
+It helps you to empathize with disabled people.